 - The horn will sound and the security light will flash. - The engine will then turn off. - The electrical system will then automatically shut down.

 KEY FOB STORAGE:

-The key fob should not be stored in the phone storage compartment, or near devices that can interfere with radio waves, such as cell phones, power supplies, or magnets, during operation.
+The key fob should not be stored near devices that can interfere with radio waves, such as cell phones, power supplies, or magnets, during operation.